The Conservation of Wildlife

 Habitat Loss and Fragmentation

 The single greatest driver of species decline is habitat destruction.
-Deforestation, often driven by agriculture, logging, and infrastructure projects, wipes out over 10 million hectares of forest every year (FAO).
-These forests are not just trees; they are complex ecosystems where birds, mammals, insects, and plants interact in a delicate balance.
-When they vanish, biodiversity collapses.
+Deforestation, often driven by agriculture, logging, and infrastructure projects, wipes out more than 10 million hectares of forest each year (FAO).

 These isolated “islands” of habitat reduce genetic diversity, weaken populations, and increase the risk of extinction.
 Conservation efforts like wildlife corridors and protected landscapes are crucial to reconnect these fragmented homes.